aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

 ![Original and two edited owl images](owl-edited-svg.png#center)

 In the examples above, we take the source [owl.svg](https://docs.aspose.com/svg/net/drawing-basics/svg-path-data/owl.svg) file and edit some elements.
-We tried to decorate the eyes and wing of the owl in a various way using  navigation and inspection Aspose.SVG API functions.
+We tried to decorate the eyes and wing of the owl in various ways using  navigation and inspection Aspose.SVG API functions.
 You can view and save the edited SVG file by following the link - [owl-edited2.svg](/svg/net/how-to-work-with-aspose-svg-api/navigation-inspection/owl-edited2.svg).

 ## **Navigating SVG with XPath Query**